Enterprise Agile: Software Process Improvement (SPI)

 • Expertise in the new techniques (e.g. use cases, agile testing, agile modeling, …).

-3. Process Tailoring
+3. Software Process Improvement: Process Tailoring

 It is very likely that you can tailor an existing process, such as the RUP or EUP, to meet your needs.
 If you examine the wide array of processes in the industry, you will most likely determine that you can tailor one (or more) to meet your assessed needs.
 Boehm and Turner present a risk-based approach for choosing a methodological strategy, which describes how to combine agile with rigorous/prescriptive approaches.
 They advise that uncertain requirements, complex technologies, and low employee turnover favor agile techniques, whereas larger teams and a diverse group of stakeholders favor more prescriptive methods.